Discover the Fairytale Black Forest City of Freiburg im Breisgau

 Located in the oldest hotel in Freiburg is Zum Roten Bären.
 It dates back all the way to 1387, so while it is also worth visiting for its luxurious food and dining experience, you simply cannot pass up the opportunity to see the city’s oldest hotel.

 Freiburg is a great city, don't get me wrong, but you really don't need to spend too long there.
 I would recommend between 2-3 days but in all fairness, you could get away with 24 hours.
-If you're looking at a week-long trip in the area, consider visiting bigger nearby cities such as Strasbourg, Stuttgart and Basel.
+If you're looking at a week-long trip in the area, consider visiting bigger nearby cities such as Strasbourg in France, Stuttgart in Germany and Basel in Switzerland.